tldr-pages/tldr/pages/common/who.md

 > Display who is logged in and related data (processes, boot time).

-- Displays the username, line, and time of all currently logged-in sessions:
+- Display the username, line, and time of all currently logged-in sessions:

 `who`

-- Displays information only for the current terminal session:
+- Display information only for the current terminal session:

 `who am i`